 Real time wind and weather data including severe weather warnings for thunderstorms, floods, and fires

 Embedded Google search to supplement listed services

 Download the basemap for use offline

 Navigate by following the track, see exactly where you are in relationship to the route

 Since the data in the app is based on our paper maps, the two products work together seamlessly.
 While everyone loves their devices, paper maps still have their upside:

 Bicycle Route Navigator is available to download for no charge on the App Store and Google Play for a variety of devices.
-Individual map sections cost $5.99 as in-app purchases, and when you purchase an entire route at once, you receive a discount of $1 per map section.
+Individual map sections cost $9.99 as in-app purchases.
+When you purchase an entire route at once, you receive a discount as outlined below: